• LOGIN

 Q. How do I set the application context/org?

-If your workflow is launched from a form then the application context will already be set (because it is the same sql session).
+If your workflow is launched from a form then the application context will already be set (because it is the same SQL session).
 However, if an activity gets deferred to the background engine then that context is lost.
 So when the workflow starts up again it won’t know what context to run in a

 To get around this, you should save any necessary values to item attributes when you first start the workflow (ex: save the org context).
-Then write a selector function to operate in SET_CTX mode which checks if context is set.
+Then write a selector function to operate in SET_CTX mode which checks if the context is set.

 Q. How do I grant an application user access to the notification form?